Most state parks, museums reopening this weekend

 Louisiana residents can now begin making reservations to stay at the 18 state parks starting Friday.
 All previously-booked out-of-state reservations are being canceled.
 Additionally, all 18 State Historic Sites will also open on Friday.

 Three state parks, which were used as isolation areas for coronavirus patients, will remain closed for the time being.
-Those state parks are Chicot State Park in Ville Platte, Lake Bistineau State Park in Doyline, and Bayou Segnette State Park in Westwego
+Those state parks are Chicot State Park in Ville Platte, Lake Bistineau State Park in Doyline, and Bayou Segnette State Park in Westwego.

 You can find more information here.